 Check out what’s on: The Australian Festivals Guide.

 3. Be part of a public sing-along at Christmas Carols

 How can you miss one of Australia’s favourite traditions since 1938?
 Gather around during the weeks before Christmas Day at parks, malls or stadiums to celebrate the joyous occasion of Christmas!
-Found in Melbourne, Sydney, Adelaide and other major cities.
+Found in all major Australian cities.

 Nov 26 – Dec 25